jiadong324/1KG_LongRead_SV/README.md

 ## SV callset

 Check [SV calling](https://github.com/jiadong324/PanSV) for SV detection details.
-The callset can be viewed at UCSC track ([1KG Lin 1218](https://genome-test.gi.ucsc.edu/cgi-bin/hgTrackUi?db=hg38&g=longReadVariants)) and gnomad-LR.

 You can view the SVs from 1,218 genomes at [UCSC genome browser](https://genome-test.gi.ucsc.edu/cgi-bin/hgTrackUi?db=hg38&g=longReadVariants).
 The official release of UCSC Browser and gnomAD-LR will come soon.